backstage/backstage/docs/features/kubernetes/authentication.md

 ### Azure

-The Azure server side authentication provider works by authenticating on the server with the Azure CLI, follow these steps:
+The Azure server side authentication provider works by authenticating on the server with the Azure CLI, please note that [Azure AD Authentication][1] is a requirement and has to be enabled in your AKS cluster, then follow these steps:

-- Install the Azure CLI: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+- [Install the Azure CLI][2]
 - Login with your Azure/Microsoft account with `az login` in the server's terminal
 - Go to your AKS cluster's resource page in Azure Console and follow the steps in the `Connect` tab to set the subscription and get your credentials for `kubectl` integration